darkcl/wasm-xlsx/docs/slides.md

 ---

+- It is not a language
-- A set of standards binary format
+- A set of low-level binary format so other language can compile to
 - Cross-browser\*
+- Non-Web Embeddings
-- JS Interface
+- JS Interface to WASM

 ---